TheLastCylon/kisscpp/doc/md/inter_process_communication.md

 The digram below provides a view on terminology problems I need to get out of the way here.
-The phrase "Making a request." with respect to inter process communication, could mean steps 1 through 6, or simpling step 1 or even steps 1 through 3.
+The phrase "Making a request." with respect to inter process communication, could mean steps 1 through 6, or simply step 1 or even steps 1 through 3.

 So, in order to make my life easier and improve understanding of documentation,